 Perfect.
-You find a great website, watch a few YouTube videos, and now you are more confused than ever.
+You found a great website, watched a few YouTube videos, and now you are more confused than ever.

 I will list common types of chemicals and their uses below.
 Hopefully this will help you to navigate through the process of perfecting and maintaining your paint.
 We will start at the beginning of the exterior, and then move on from there.

 A fall out cleaner chemically removes metal particles from the paint.
 You will most often notice the tiny brown spots on a white or light colored car.
 These spots are often referred to as brake dust, or rail dust.
 Fall out cleaners, such as Iron Maiden, break down and liquefy the metal contaminants.
 Fall out cleaners are relatively quick to use, and take most metal contaminants out of paint.
 Why would you use a clay bar instead?
 A claybar will remove all metal contaminants, and will also remove organic contaminants such as overspray and bug particles.